synesthesia-it/Murray/README.md

 Every command has a `--help` option explaining proper usage of selected command.

+To get an explanatory log about what is happening, use `--verbose` with any command.

 ## List
 `murray list` returns a complete list of all available procedures by joining the packages contained in your Murrayfile.